 When purchasing rFactor2, you will be given two options.
 Both are the same product, they simply have different pricing structures and one has limitations on online services.
 Online services include all multiplayer racing, and some features which make updating easier.

 Before making a purchase, make sure your system meets the minimum system requirements listed in the FAQ.
+You can use the demo version to check you can run it.

 To purchase rFactor2 after installation, run the launcher and go to the Purchase tab.